 No matter what you are looking for, there is a fraternity at William & Mary for you.
 Joining an IFC fraternity is fun, simple, and easy.
 IFC fraternities hold a structured recruitment at the beginning of each semester.
 However, IFC fraternities may extend bids for membership anytime during each semester.

-Step 2: Attend the first round of open houses will be on Saturday and Sunday, January 19 & 20, from 12-7pm along Fraternity Row.
+Step 4: Attend the first round of open houses will be on Saturday and Sunday, the first weekend of school in the fall semester along Fraternity Row.
 The Open Houses are set to start on a staggered basis to allow potential new members an opportunity to explore as many chapters as possible.

 Step 4: Continue to attend open houses through the next two weeks for chapters you are interested in joining.
 Each chapter will hold multiple recruitment open house events for interested men to stop by.